 - Freeze for Long-Term Storage: Dried fruits can also be frozen to preserve them for up to a year.
 This is particularly useful for bulk purchases.

 In conclusion, dried fruits are an integral part of Turkish cuisine, offering both nutritional benefits and culinary versatility.
-Whether you’re preparing a savory pilaf or a sweet dessert, incorporating dried fruits into your meals can elevate both flavor and texture.
-If you’re in Toronto or Vaughan and want to explore the richness of dried fruit in Turkish cooking, visit Mama Fatma for a delicious taste of tradition.
+Whether youโre preparing a savory pilaf or a sweet dessert, incorporating dried fruits into your meals can elevate both flavor and texture.
+If youโre in Toronto and want to explore the richness of dried fruit in Turkish cooking, visit Mama Fatma for a delicious taste of tradition.

 By experimenting with dried fruits in your own kitchen, you can bring the authentic flavors of Turkey into your home, all while enjoying their many health benefits.